Picosecond Timing-Planes for Future Collider Detectors: Beam test at SLAC, 2018

 Fig.~\ref{timingCurve} shows the dependence of the single-element timing precision on the relative shower energy including a fitted function analogous to what is often used in estimating calorimeter performance:

 where in our case the constant term $\alpha$ is consistent with zero, and the coefficients $\beta,\gamma$ for the square root and linear terms in energy are comparable.
-Since the timing precision is dominated by thermal noise, we can also expect the timing precision to improve with the number of elements combined as $N^{-1/2}$
+Since the timing precision is dominated by thermal noise, we can also expect the timing precision to improve with the number of elements combined as $N^{-1/2}$.
+Fig.~\ref{timingCurve} may thus be used in combination with the timing threshold energies reporting in Table~\ref{table1} above to estimate timing vs. shower energy.
+Thus for example, for the 6-element stack (detailed in the next section) shown in Table~\ref{table1}, the least count energy in the ideal case with fill LHe cooling is 9.8~GeV, implying a timing precision of $\sim 4$~ps for $\sim 25$~GeV ($2.5\sigma$) showers, and under 2~ps for 100~GeV ($10\sigma$) showers.
+This analysis is oversimplified however, since it does not address the detection efficiency for showers, which will drop significantly below the $5\sigma$-level, and will also depend on the type of shower, whether hadronic or electromagnetic, as well as the location and pre-shower column density of the detector.
+We address these details in the next section with more advanced modeling and simulations.